-But, as happens with many human ideals, the selfishly sinister Siamese twins of individualism and the pursuit of happiness, or pleasure, as it is often interpreted today, have been taken to a harmful extreme which its originators would never have approved of.
+But, as happens with many human ideals, the selfishly sinister Siamese twins of individualism and the pursuit of happiness, or pleasure, as it is often interpreted today, have been taken to a harmful extreme that its originators would never have approved of.
 We are encouraged to think much of ourselves and relatively little or not at all of others, with the result that many people view others simply as a means by which they can satisfy their frequently selfish desires, as is exemplified in the matter of sex.
 This very narrow conception of human relations has been encouraged by those economists who declare that monetary or economic exchange is the best, most desirable, or the only possible kind of human relationship.

-Americans and others who read the phrase “the pursuit of happiness” today completely fail to understand the social and moral context in which the phrase was written and originally understood.
+Americans and others who read the phrase “the pursuit of happiness” today completely fail to understand the social and moral context in which it was written and originally understood.
 As a result, they assume that it justifies them in doing only whatever is necessary to make themselves happy, without giving the slightest consideration to the welfare and well-being of others, because it is assumed that that is their – meaning other people’s – problem or concern.
-In many ways, this attitude has led to a tyranny of the individual over society, along with a tyranny of individual goods over the common good.
+In many ways, this attitude has led to a tyranny of the individual over society, along with a tyranny of individual goods or wealth over the common good.

 The meaning of these four words has been greatly distorted by being separated from the historical context in which they were originally written and understood.
 Ripped out of their historical context, these four words have done a great deal of mischief by making people believe they are a justification, or even a sanctification, for doing whatever makes them happy, since happiness is obviously the highest goal in life, regardless of the harm they may do to others by their selfish and thoughtless actions.
 For, sooner or later, one individual’s pursuit of one’s particular idea of happiness will bother, impinge on, or injure another person or other people, or prevent them from pursuing their idea of happiness.
 And in such a conflict, what often results is a hierarchy of happinesses, where the happiness of certain individuals is more highly valued than, and given priority over, the happiness or well-being of others.
 There are many societies where it is considered perfectly normal and desirable that some fortunate individuals who have everything they could possibly want or need nevertheless should have their every desire and whim satisfied before others who have not the means to keep body and soul together.
 Hence, the narrow pursuit of happiness, along with the prevalence of individualism, has greatly increased inequality in all places where these two practices have become established.

 The fact that we can only experience directly our own pains and pleasures has led many people to discount, belittle, or ignore the pains and pleasures of others, whether these others are human beings or other living creatures.
 In particular, this widespread tendency is illustrated by children.
-As children grow older, they come to realize that other people’s concerns, pains, and pleasures also matter, but most people stop short of attributing equal importance to them as they do to their own, since they do not directly experience other people’s pains and pleasures in the immediate, sensorial way that they do their own.
+As children grow older, they come to realize that other people’s concerns, pains, and pleasures also matter, but except in the case of those persons whom they care about, most people stop short of attributing equal importance to them as they do to their own, since they do not directly experience other people’s pains and pleasures in the immediate, sensorial way that they do their own.
 The truly wise or enlightened person recognizes that other people’s and other organisms’ pains and pleasures matter and are just as important as one’s own, and to place one’s own before those of others at all times is selfish and wrong.
 However, this is not to say that one should place others’ pains and pleasures above or before one’s own, as Jesus and other self-abnegating individuals have done and encouraged others to do.
 One’s own concerns, pains, and pleasures certainly do matter, but they should not matter to the exclusion of those of others.

 Finding the balance between these two concerns – concern for oneself and concern for others – has been the question that has bedevilled all the many thinkers and philosophers of society.
 It is also a constant concern for most of us, as we try to balance our own concerns, pains, and pleasures with those of the people we know, interact with, and care about, whether at work, at home, with friends, or the many other people we encounter more or less regularly in our lives.
 When we are not able to balance these concerns, or we are not aware of other people’s concerns, then they lead to disputes, arguments, misunderstandings, resentments, lawsuits, and, on occasion, violence, injury, and death.